wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 unique because it can scale to very high data ingestion rates and query loads.
 That means you can collect data from more and more services, and can still look at details about earlier data collected by Wavefront.

 Wavefront has these main components:
 * The **Wavefront service** runs the metrics collection engine.
-The Wavefront server can get metrics from a Wavefront proxy, or ingest metrics directly from certain external cloud services such as Amazon Web Services.
+The Wavefront service can get metrics from a Wavefront proxy, or ingest metrics directly from certain external cloud services such as Amazon Web Services.
 * The **Wavefront proxy** forwards data to the Wavefront service in a secure, fast, and reliable way.
   - A **collector agent** such as Telegraf can send data to the proxy or
-  - You can send your metrics directly to the proxy, as long as the data is in one of the [supported data formats](wavefront_data_format.html).
+  - You can send your metrics directly to the proxy -- as long as the data is in one of the [supported data formats](wavefront_data_format.html).
 For example, if your environment already includes a metrics collection infrastructure, you can do some pre-processing on the data and send them to the proxy.

 ![Wavefront architecture](images/wavefront_architecture.svg)

 You can view data from many sources in Wavefront.
-For example, you can view data from several data centers, on-prem or in the cloud - and because Wavefront keeps all the details, you can go back and look at data you collected much earlier.
+For example, you can view data from several data centers, on-prem or in the cloud -- and because Wavefront keeps all the details, you can go back and look at data you collected much earlier.

 Let's have a look at these Wavefront components.